Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 If you change the way this information is printed in the ``stdout``, you must also change the Python script [check_dpu_runtime_accuracy.py](files/deploy/alexnetBNnoLRN/zcu102/baseline/check_dpu_runtime_accuracy.py) accordingly, because it acts essentially as a text parser of the ``logfile_top2_alexnetBNnoLRN.txt`` captured at run time.

-Also in the first lines of the [top2_main.cc](files/deploy/alexnetBNnoLRN/zcu102/baseline/src/top2_main.cc) file, you need to report the kernel name, input node, and output node that were generated by the Vitis AI Compiler in the [log file](files/log/logfile_run_baseline_target.txt):
+Also in the first lines of the [top2_main.cc](files/deploy/alexnetBNnoLRN/zcu102/baseline/src/top2_main.cc) file, you need to report the kernel name, input node, and output node that were generated by the Vitis AI Compiler in the [logfile_run_baseline_target.txt](files/log/logfile_run_baseline_target.txt):
 ```c++
 #define KERNEL_CONV "alexnetBNnoLRN_0"
 #define CONV_INPUT_NODE "conv1"